retrofan2006/wrp/README.md

 * Version 4.0 has been completely refactored to use mouse clicks via imagemap instead parsing a href nodes.
 * Version 4.1 added sending keystrokes in to input boxes.
 You can now login to Gmail.
 Also now runs as a Docker container and on Cloud Run/Azure Containers.
 * Version 4.5 introduces rendering whole pages in to a single tall image with client scrolling.
-* Version 4.5.3 Alpha (unofficial) introduces JPEG image rendering with quality adjustment.
+* Version 4.5.3 Alpha (unofficial) introduces JPEG image rendering with a quality adjustment setting.

 ## Credits